 Formally known as the Willamette, the PentiumTM 4 is the next generation IA-32 processor from Intel.
 This next generation design is based upon a new microarchitecture that brings higher clock speeds and performance than previous processors could deliver.
-Among other advanced features the Pentium 4 offers Streaming SIMD extensions 2, Advanced Dynamic Execution, Hyper Pipelined Technology, and a 400MHz system bus.
+Among other advanced features the Pentium 4 offers Streaming SIMD extensions 2, Advanced Dynamic Execution, Hyper Pipelined Technology, and a data transfer rate of 400MHz system bus.